 Why do pathologists bill with a 26 modifier?

-- As the health care payment system has evolved over the past 40 years, many hospitals and physicians have found it preferable to maintain autonomy rather than enter into an employer/employee type relationship.
+- As the health care payment system has evolved, many hospitals and physicians have found it preferable to maintain autonomy rather than enter into an employer/employee type relationship.
 As such, each bills for their own services separately.

 - Unlike other physician specialties, the CPT (procedure) codes designating pathology services are not unique for the technical and professional components.
 Therefore, the hospital bills for the technical portion using a TC modifier while the pathologist bills for the professional portion using a 26 modifier.